20DianaRivero01/datapreprocessing/bash_examples.md

 there are diferent types of path
 * Absolute paths: the direcctions of the directories
 * Relative paths: they are refered to the directory home

+## SEARCH LOCATION SHORTCUTS
+The 1rst argument after 'find' is the location you want to search, but you have to specify a specific directory using one of the metacharacters:
+* Period(.): Specifies th current and all nested folders.
+* Forward Slash (/): Specifies the entire filesystem.
+* Tilde (~): Specifies the active user's home directory.
 ### FIND
 The command used to search for files is called **find**.
 ```